List of Hyperdimension Neptunia characters: Four CPUs

 The goddess of Leanbox, she represents the Xbox.
 In her human form, she has long blond hair, blue eyes, and a polite, feminine personality.
 She is popular among her people, but is a hardcore gamer whose playing sometimes interferes with her duties.
 As Green Heart, she has long, light green hair styled in a ponytail, soft speech, and a laid-back attitude.
 In the first game, she considers Neptune her nemesis.
 In the original game, she does not get involved in the story until the end of the game, however, in Re;Birth1 she becomes a playable character.
 In Mk2 it is revealed she does not have a younger sister, and acts more maternal around the other CPUs.
 In Victory, she appears in the alternate V dimension, where she tries to invade the other continents while they are fighting each other.
 She is also more proud of her breast size.
 Her transformation persona Green Heart in this title is more mature than her character in the other games.

 CPU Candidates

 Each of the nations in Hyperdimension Neptunia mk2 has representatives of the goddesses called CPU Candidates, which turn out to be their younger sisters.
 Their item counterparts are portable handhelds in contrast to the home console references of the goddesses.
-Of the goddesses, Vert does not have a younger sister, while Blanc has twin younger sisters.
+Of the goddesses, Vert does not have a younger sister, while Blanc has two younger sisters.